yongduek/lectures/ds101/Readme.md

 ## Small Projects

+1. short intro to `python` : Skip this part since it can be done during the exploration!
+    - data containers: list, dict, set
+    - conditional expression: if, else, elif
+    - tedious loop: for, while
+    - variable
+    - print
+    - class and member function

+1. Playing with text data:
-1. Given a text file in `.txt` format, count the number of alphabets, letters, words, and sentences.
+    - Given a text file in `.txt` format, count the number of alphabets, letters, words, and sentences.
 (Korean/English)
-    - first try to make a small txt file using a text file editor such as notepad, pycharm, vscode, sublime, etc.
+    - first try to make a small txt file using a text file editor
+        - jupyter notebook, pycharm, vscode, sublime, etc.
     - Then a large file from a book or a new article.
+        - Gutenberg Project
     - make an automatically generated statistics report & publish it on `twitter` or `facebook`.
     - Separate a korean character into its Cho/Jung/Jong and do counting

     - English documents
         - Get a report/paper by Change DU, apply the analysis.
         - Get a report/paper by Fremery, W., apply the analysis.